Documentation

 Use this guide when your facility offers recurring care for stored vehicles.

-A service plan is a simple list of work that repeats.
-For example, a Premium Care Plan may include a monthly internal service, a quarterly dealer service, and a yearly intake-style inspection.
+A service plan is a named package of work that repeats on a schedule.
+For example, a Premium Care Plan might include an internal service every month, a dealer service every quarter, and a yearly condition review.

 What you will accomplish